php-imagine/Imagine/docs/en/exceptions.rst

 Exception classes
 =================

 In Imagine, each exception class is extending one of the SPL exception classes, so even if you simply handle SPL exception, Imagine should fit right in.
-For example ``Imagine\Exception\InvalidArgumentException`` class extends ``InvalidArgumentException``, letting you catch it as an SPL exception or buy catching its instance specifically
+For example ``Imagine\Exception\InvalidArgumentException`` class extends ``InvalidArgumentException``, letting you catch it as an SPL exception or by catching its instance specifically

 ..
 NOTE::
     This technique came from Zend Framework 2